A Change of Mind: Broadcast

 The broadcast date of the episode varied in different ITV regions of the UK.
-The episode was first shown at 7:30pm on Friday 15 December 1967 on ATV Midlands and Grampian Television, on Friday 22 December on Anglia Television, on Thursday 28 December on Scottish Television, on Sunday 31 December on ATV London, whose broadcasts were also taken up by Southern Television, Westward Television and Tyne-Tees; this was two weeks after the previous episode "It's Your Funeral" due to The Prisoner not being considered suitable for broadcast on Christmas Eve.
+The episode was first shown at 7:30 p.m. on Friday 15 December 1967 on ATV Midlands and Grampian Television, on Friday 22 December on Anglia Television, on Thursday 28 December on Scottish Television, on Sunday 31 December on ATV London, whose broadcasts were also taken up by Southern Television, Westward Television and Tyne-Tees; this was two weeks after the previous episode "It's Your Funeral" due to The Prisoner not being considered suitable for broadcast on Christmas Eve.
 The episode was shown on Friday 5 January 1968 on Border Television (in a change from the previous Thursday broadcasts) and on Friday 12 January on Granada Television in the North West.
 The aggregate viewing figures for the ITV regions that debuted the season in 1967 have been estimated at 7.5 million.
 In Northern Ireland, the episode did not debut until Saturday 16 March 1968, and in Wales, the episode was not broadcast until Wednesday 18 March 1970.